 Those seeking fireman certification must pass minimum regulations which vary by state.
 Typically, a minimal amount of training hours must be completed and a certification exam must be passed.
 For higher-level positions, these requirements increase.
 Experiential training can be acquired through a fire academy apprenticeship, which lasts four years.
 Preparation for fireman exams can be gained through courses offered by the state.

-According to the U.S. Bureau of Labor Statistics (BLS), available job openings for fire fighters will increase 7% from 2012-2022.
-A bulk of this growth in fireman employment will be the transfer of current volunteers to paid positions and the aging of the population.
+According to the U.S. Bureau of Labor Statistics (BLS), available job openings for fire fighters will increase 5% from 2018-2028.
+A bulk of this growth will be the transfer of current volunteers to paid positions and the aging of the population.
 Job openings for fire fighters are more widely available in populated areas.
-States employing the most firemen include California, Texas and Florida in May 2013.
+States employing the most firemen include California, Texas and Florida in May 2018.
 The vast majority of fire fighters are employed by county and city governments (www.bls.gov).

 Salaries for fire fighters vary based on factors such as experience and location.
-The average annual salary of fire fighters was $48,270 in May 2013, according to the BLS.
-However, fire fighters in the metro area including Oakland, California, earned a yearly average salary of $88,030.
-Entry-level firemen earned a median wage of $38,278 in September 2014, according to PayScale.com.
-Fire chiefs earned a median wage of $74,555 at that time, according to PayScale.com.
+The average annual salary of fire fighters was $49,620 in May 2018, according to the BLS.
+However, fire fighters in the metro area including Oakland, California, earned a yearly average salary of $89,840.